Best Online Pediatric Nurse Practitioner Programs in Tennessee

 Online & Campus Based - Visit Website

-The University of Tennessee-Knoxville offers a Pediatric Nurse Practitioner graduate certificate program.
-This program prepares Advanced Practice Registered Nurses for primary pediatric care roles.
-It features a hybrid learning format with both online and on-campus components.
-Applicants need a master's degree in nursing, current APRN certification, and recent prerequisite coursework.
-The program requires 840 clinical hours and includes mandatory on-site sessions.
-Tuition details are available on the university's graduate fees page.
-The holistic admissions process prioritizes applicant essays.
+The University of Tennessee-Knoxville's Pediatric Primary Nurse Practitioner graduate certificate program prepares Advanced Practice Registered Nurses for primary pediatric care through a hybrid online format.
+This program requires a master's degree in nursing, current APRN certification, and 840 clinical hours with mandatory on-site sessions.
+The holistic admissions process emphasizes applicant essays, and no entrance exam is mentioned as required.
+Designed for certified nurses, it focuses on competency-based curriculum and state licensure considerations.

 Graduate Certificate - Pediatric Acute Care Nurse Practitioner